marvinrusinek/angular-10-quiz-app/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-9-quiz-app)

 # To-Do Items:

-# Important:
+# Immediate:
-- timer not working in quiz app in IntelliJ and in StackBlitz
 - make sure that the Dependency Injection works correctly

-# Immediate:
 - fetch and display explanationText and correctAnswerMessage from QuizService
 - show the correct option number(s) in explanation (IN PROGRESS) (data-binding not working to fetch in the form and DI component -- try console.logging)
 - show correct options in messages below options (IN PROGRESS)